What makes a good mom? These 8 qualities of a mother will help you develop a close relationship with your child and thrive in motherhood.

 “An article about what makes a good mom.”
 I said.
 Then I paused and asked him, “What do you think makes a good mom?”

 It’s the language that reassures them they belong in this world and to your family unit.
-Love binds the unspoken words that say so many things, from reassuring a little scrape to filling his heart to the brim with “I-love-you-to-the-moon-and-back” LOVE.
+Love binds the unspoken words that say so many things, from tending to a scraped knee to “I-love-you-to-the-moon-and-back” love.

 You see, most of us agree we love our kids unconditionally.
-But do our kids know that?
-We smother them with kisses during happy times only to send them away when they’re upset.
+But do they know that?
+We smother them with kisses during happy times only to send them away to a timeout when they’re upset.

 As I say in my book, Parenting with Purpose: